DiversyFund Review: Invest In Real Estate

 Who Can Use DiversyFund?

-If you have more than $500, you can invest more, with the average investor putting $2,500 into the fund.
-You can also make additional investments whenever you’d like.
+If you have more than $500, you can invest more; the average investor puts $2,500 into the fund.
+You can also make additional investments at any time.

 Who is DiversyFund best for?